Presentation: Clinical suspicion of ataxia telangiectasia

 What do you need to do?

-- R29 Intellectual disability: to investigate chromosomal and single-gene causes of developmental delay or intellectual disability.
-This is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability.
+- R27 Paediatric disorders: This broad test investigates chromosomal and single-gene causes of developmental delay, intellectual disability and/or congenital abnormalities.
+This is a whole genome sequencing (WGS) panel with analysis of many genes known to cause genetic conditions in childhood.

-- Several other test options are available for a suspicion of ataxia telangiectasia or related disorders, though requesting them may require a paediatric subspecialist (such as paediatric neurology) or alternative specialty (such as dermatology or immunology), or a discussion with clinical genetics.
+- Several other test options include analysis of ATM and may be appropriate for certain presentations with a narrow differential.
+Requesting these may require a paediatric subspecialist (such as paediatric neurology) or alternative specialty (such as dermatology or immunology), or a discussion with clinical genetics.
 These other test options include:

 - R55 Hereditary ataxia with onset in childhood: This investigates unexplained hereditary ataxia with onset in childhood.
-It includes short tandem repeat (STR) testing and a WGS panel.
+It includes a WGS panel.

 - R57 Childhood onset dystonia, chorea or related movement disorder: This investigates dystonia, chorea and/or movement disorder.
-It includes STR testing and a WGS panel.
+It includes a WGS panel.

 - R15 Primary immunodeficiency or monogenic inflammatory bowel disease: This investigates suspected immunodeficiency diagnosed by a consultant immunologist.
 It includes a WGS panel.